Peroni Brewery

-Peroni Brewery ([peˈroːni]) is a brewing company, founded by Francesco Peroni in Vigevano, Italy in 1846.
-It is probably best known worldwide for its pale lager, Nastro Azzurro (5.1% ABV), which was the 13th best-selling beer in the United Kingdom in 2010.
+Peroni Brewery ([peˈroːni]) is a brewing company founded by Francesco Peroni in Vigevano, Italy, in 1846.

-By 2016, Peroni was owned by Miller Brands U.K. of SABMiller.
-As part of the agreements made with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller, the company sold Peroni to Asahi Breweries on 13 October 2016.
+In 2016, as part of agreements made with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller, the company sold Peroni to Asahi Breweries.

+Molson Coors Beverage Company produces Peroni at its Albany, Georgia, brewery.

 Foundation and early history

-Foundation by Giovanni Peroni & Vigevano
+Foundation by Giovanni Peroni in Vigevano

 The Peroni company was established under the founding family name in the town of Vigevano, Italy, in 1846.

 Due to booming business, a second brewery was built in Rome.
 The company was moved to Rome by Giovanni Peroni in 1864, six years prior to Rome becoming the Italian capital in 1870.
 Throughout the late 19th and early 20th centuries, the company became one of the most prominent brewing companies in the newly unified Italian nation.

 Advertising

 In the 1960s and through their expansion, Peroni Nastro Azzurro launched numerous successful advertising campaigns, keeping a strong focus upon the sea and sailing world; each campaign featuring a model styled in a sailor outfit and hat.

-In February 2021, Aston Martin F1 Team announced a partnership with Peroni to promote the Peroni Libera 0.0% alcohol free beer brand.
+In February 2021, Aston Martin F1 Team announced a partnership with Peroni to promote the Peroni Libera 0.0% alcohol-free beer brand.
+In 2024, Scuderia Ferrari HP announced that they would sign a multi-year partnership with the brand.

 Acquisition and expansion

 By the 1990s, both the Peroni brand name and product line were distributed and known worldwide.
-The London-based brewing giant SABMiller bought the company in 2003, making it one of the few international brands in its portfolio.
+SABMiller bought the company in 2003, making it one of the few international brands in its portfolio.

-Peroni was bought from SABMiller by the Japanese brewing giant Asahi in February 2016.
+Asahi acquired the Peroni, Grolsch, and Meantime brands from SABMiller in February 2016.
+The spin-off of these brands was required as a condition of SABMiller's acquisition by AB InBev.

 Brands

-Beers under the Peroni brand include: Crystall, a 5.6% abv pale lager; Peroni Gran Riserva, a 6.6% abv strong lager; Peroncino, a 5% pale lager; Peroni Leggera, a 3.5% pale lager.
+Beers under the Peroni brand include: Crystall, a 5.6% abv pale lager; Peroni Gran Riserva, a 6.6% abv strong lager; Peroncino, a 5% pale lager; Peroni Leggera, a 3.5% pale lager; Peroni Capri, a 4.2% light lager.
 The company also produces the Wührer brand – a 4.7% pale lager launched in Brescia in 1829.
 The main brands are Peroni and Nastro Azzurro.

 Peroni

 Peroni is the Peroni company's original brand.
 According to Assobirra, it is the best selling beer in Italy.
 It is 4.7% abv and made with barley malt, maize, hop pellets and hop extract.
 By the 1950s and 1960s, Peroni was the most recognized brand of beer throughout the Italian peninsula and in 2019 was one of the five most popular Italian beers in the world.
+Peroni is also available as a lemon flavour, named chill lemon.